KOSASIH/RENOX/README.md

  # Motto

- The vision of a unified, easy to use and fully secure source of blockchain data
+ The best, easy to use and fully secure source of blockchain data

  # Value Proposition